 Step 1: Users sign up to the platform

-Users who want to use blockchain document signing platform to sign the documents or get them signed by multiple parties, sign up to the platform.
+Users who want to use the blockchain document signing platform to sign the documents or get them signed by multiple parties, sign up to the platform.

 They need to provide their government-approved identity while registering on the platform.
 A hash corresponding to the identity information gets stored on the blockchain to verify the users when signing the document.

 After signing up, users can sign in to use the platform for document signing without the involvement of third parties required to bring trust to the system.